Sage/streamlinejs/tutorial/tutorial.md

 ## [Parallelizing](tuto7-parallel._js)

 So far so good.
 But the code that we have written executes completely sequentially.
-So we only start the directory search after having obtained the response from Google and we only start the Mongo search after having completed the directory search.
+So we only start the directory search after having obtained the response from Wikipedia and we only start the Mongo search after having completed the directory search.
 This is very inefficient.
 We should run these 3 independent search operations in parallel.

 This is where _futures_ come into play.
 The principle is simple: if you call an asynchronous function with `!_` instead of `_`, the function returns a _future_ `f` that you can call later as `f(_)` to obtain the result.